 Firstly, we are very sorry that people are having to cancel holidays because of the corona virus outbreak.
 We can certainly agree that this is an extenuating circumstance worthy of either voluntary or forced cancellation.
 However, it is an extenuating circumstance affecting a vast number of people (including ourselves) and although highly unexpected, it constitutes a reason as to why we have terms & conditions which are in turn enforced and why we recommend that customers take out travel insurance to cover themselves for unforeseeable situations.

-We are sorry that cancellation of Surin trips may result in the partial or full loss of deposits.
+We are sorry that your voluntary or forced cancellation of Surin trips may result in the partial or full loss of deposits.
 The reasons for this are outlined in our terms & conditions and in e-mails sent acknowledging cancellations.
 We do hope that customers heeded the advice in our terms & conditions recommending travel insurance, which will allow recovery of deposit payments.
 If not and the loss has to be bourn personally, this is a regrettable circumstance.

 In any normal season, we offer the opportunity of trip rescheduling within the same season without loss of trip deposit (excluding Surin bungalow payments which the National Park always treat as non-refundable and non-changeable).
 However, as a goodwill gesture, under the current exceptional circumstances, we are extending our offer to allow trip rescheduling without loss of deposit for next season as well: October 2020 – May 2021.